What is Cross-Merchandising?

 Cross merchandising helps build logical product associations.
 In grocery stores, you may find successful combinations such as wines next to cheeses or skewers next to barbecue meats.
 Clothing stores create harmonious ensembles by placing belts next to jeans or ties next to shirts.

-Electronics and home appliances also become an excellent platform for cross-layout: chargers or cases perfectly complement the main assortment.
-And in beauty stores shampoos successfully neighbor with conditioners, creating visually understandable pairs.
+Electronics and home appliances also become an excellent platform for cross-selling: chargers or cases perfectly complement the main assortment.
+In beauty stores, shampoos are successfully paired with conditioners, creating visually understandable pairs.

-The effectiveness of cross-merchandising is especially noticeable in such retail formats as pharmacies, pet stores or children's goods departments.
-For example, in pharmacies, customers are offered vitamins and hygiene goods next to the main products, and in pet stores - small toys for pets in the checkout area.
+The effectiveness of cross-merchandising is especially noticeable in such retail formats as pharmacies, pet stores, or children's goods departments.
+For example, in pharmacies, customers are offered vitamins and hygiene goods following the leading products, and in pet stores, small toys for pets are offered in the checkout area.

 - Thematic zones.
 This is where products are grouped together based on a common purpose or goal, such as “everything for a picnic” or “getting ready for school.”